calgonzalezz/acadpersonalpage.github.io/_pages/about.md

   - /about.html
 ---

-I am an economist interested in topics related to economic regulation, governance of regulatory agencies and policy evaluation.
+I am an economist interested in topics related to economic regulation, regulatory management, governance of regulatory agencies and policy evaluation.
 I am also interested in text analysis algorithm application and causal inference.

 I hold a PhD in Management under the supervision of professor Eric Brousseau at Paris Dauphine University - PSL.

-I have professional experience in policy analysis in international affairs, trade and energy topics.
+I have professional experience in policy analysis in international affairs, trade and energy.

-My CV is available in the following [link](https://calgonzalezz.github.io/perspage/cgonzalez_CV.pdf).
+The latest version of my CV is available in the following [link](https://calgonzalezz.github.io/perspage/cgonzalez_CV.pdf).

-A complete list of my work and current projects are presented in the page.